2013 Chevrolet Cruze Performance

 The 2013 Chevrolet Cruze has two available engines: a base 138-horsepower, 1.8-liter four-cylinder engine and a 138-horsepower, 1.4-liter turbocharged four-cylinder engine that makes 23 pound-feet of torque more than the base engine.
 A six-speed manual transmission is standard, and a six-speed automatic is optional.
 With the base engine and a six-speed automatic transmission, the 2013 Cruze averages 22/35 mpg city/highway, according to the EPA.
 The Eco model has the highest ratings in the model line, achieving up to 28/42 mpg with the manual transmission.

 While the 2013 Cruze has good fuel economy ratings, particularly as one of the larger models in the class, reviewers do complain about its engines and automatic transmission.
 They prefer the optional turbocharged engine because its additional torque improves its passing abilities at highway speeds.
 However, more than one test driver says that even though the turbocharged engine performs well on the highway, it is still sluggish from a stop.
-A different test driver pinpoints the slow-shifting automatic transmission for the Cruze’s slow acceleration.
+A different test driver blames the slow-shifting automatic transmission for the Cruze’s slow acceleration.

 - "Cruze is far from the quickest compact, owing mostly to lackluster-for-the-class horsepower and torque.
 It is adequate in most situations, and turbocharged models are reasonably confident for highway passing and merging.
 The manual transmission's shifter can feel clunky and awkward at times, though the clutch is light.
 The automatic transmission has seen steady improvement since the car's debut in 2011.
 It now shifts smoothly and decisively." -- Consumer Guide